 Albedo is the reflection coefficient of a surface, it indicates how much energy coming from the...

-During my residency at DAR I made a word cloud out of comments people leave below articles about the shoot-on-sight policy at the Kaziranga National Park...
+a word cloud out of comments people leave below articles about the shoot-on-sight policy at the Kaziranga National Park...

 church prayers typed from memory using a faulty typewriter

 table, gingerbread, framed photo, writing on a wall